trikoder/oauth2-bundle/docs/basic-setup.md

       --redirect-uri[=REDIRECT-URI]  Sets redirect uri for client.
 Use this option multiple times to set multiple redirect URIs. (multiple values allowed)
       --grant-type[=GRANT-TYPE]      Sets allowed grant type for client.
 Use this option multiple times to set multiple grant types. (multiple values allowed)
       --scope[=SCOPE]                Sets allowed scope for client.
 Use this option multiple times to set multiple scopes. (multiple values allowed)
+      --confidential                 Identify a client as confidential or public.
 ```